shandycasteel/liftoff-assignments/P2-Project_Outline/README.md

 This project is a response to the shortcomings of sites such as Goodreads, which users find limiting due to lack of partial star ratings, dynamic quote management, and other user-facing limitations.

+The goal is to create a full-stack application in the traditional MVC design pattern with CRUD functioanlity using React as front-end framework, Spring Boot as the backend REST API, and MySQL as the data store.

 ### Features

 * Users Login: Users can login after creating a profile, with passwords hashed and salted, and some parts of the site limited to logged in users.